studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 Pilots may obtain the following from flight service station briefers upon request:
 - Approximate density altitude data
-- Information regarding item such as air traffic services and rules, customs/immigration procedures, ADIZ rules, and search and rescue
+- Information regarding items such as air traffic services and rules, customs/immigration procedures, ADIZ rules, and search and rescue
 - GPS RAIM availability for 1 hour before to 1 hour after ETA, or a time specified by the pilot
 - Any other assistance as required